Karthikeya252/LinkedList/README.md

 # LinkedList
 - Linked list is one of the basic data structure that stores data in a linear but non continuous manner.

-- In the memory by default int is provided with 4 bytes of data in 64 bit architecture and 2 bytes in 32 bit architecture.
+- We use linked list due to its Dynamic memory allocation and efficient insertion and deletion.

-- And the next item in the structure is pointer part that stores next node address.
+- This is a simple demostration of single linked list.
+Node of a single linked list consist of 2 fields data and pointer parts.

-- Since this is demonstration of single linked list their is only one pointer/address.
+	- The data part stores data provide to it's respective type.

-- Also this program is written in CentOS 7 therefore the given below commands are used to write and execute the program.
+   	- The pointer part stores next Node address developing a link between privious and next nodes of the list.

-- To create a editor vi followed by the file name with proper extension
+- To create a editor vi followed by the file name with proper extension-
 	$vi list.h

 - The extension ".h" indicates that it is a user defined header file that includes all functions which we use in the program.